ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="wstr"></a>wstr

 Extracts the content of the underlying variant and returns it as a CWSTR.
-Same as ToStr.

 ```
 FUNCTION wstr () AS CWSTR